banbox/bandoc/en-US/guide/faq.md

 ## Get "https://xxx": unexpected EOF
 This is an error that occurs when the download from the Go repository fails.
 There could be two possible reasons: the Go repository pointed to by `GOPROXY` is unavailable, or the VPN proxy node is not working.
 Try switching to resolve the issue.

+## More other questions?
+We recommend that you ask [DeepWiki](https://deepwiki.com/banbox/banbot), which will read the source code of banbot and accurately answer your relevant questions.